-Recently Released Chrome Extensions
+Recently Released Resources

-All RNA-seq and CHIP-Seq Signature Search Space
+All RNA-seq and CHIP-seq Signature Search Space

 For the purpose of organizing, visualizing, analyzing and modeling data from high-throughput molecular profiling experiments we develop computational approaches that can assist experimental systems-biologists to form rational hypotheses for further experimentation.
 We analyze high-dimensional data collected for projects integrating results from multiple layers of regulation (genomics, transcriptomics and proteomics).
 Algorithms and datatsets are delivered as software so that our methodologies can reach and impact the interested systems biology research community.
 Below are some of the software tools we developed: